dhappy/TRWBL/MetaCartel Grant Proposal Ⅱ.md

 # Solution

-Mïmis is built on a node-sharded graph stored in Ceramic.
+[Mïmis](https://github.com/MetaFam/mimis/) is built on a node-sharded graph stored in Ceramic.
 Each node in the tree is a separate updatable document.
-Paths are resolved by walking the graph and building a render tree based on the configuration at each position.
+The entire structure is cached in a Neo4j instance running in Docker either on the user's machine or in the cloud.

 The output for any path is available as both content and context.
-The context for a location is produced by traversing the render tree after generation is complete and producing a JSON document.
-It includes which DIDs were responsible for providing which content and how many contacts' trees included each resource.
+The context for a location is produced using any of a variety of algorithms provided by Neo4j.
+They can run a local page rank that is tracking their browsing history with much finer granularity than Google ever could b/c it is a trusted agent.

 # Product